Mambo-Token/MamboLaunchPad/Projects/Gold-Solidcoin.md

 1 $Gold = 16.6 Kas

-Sales price max 5-25% lower than mint price.
-There should be more tokens in circulation by sales then by minting, ideally to support the price.
+The sales price is normally maximum 5-25% lower than the mint price.

+Ideally, there should be more tokens in circulation through sales then by minting to support the price long term.
+Funds from sales are used for the $Gold coin community treasury account.

+It can be used for liquidity pools or to support the price by bying up low price offers.

-We strongly reccomend **NOT to MINT** but to buy $Gold on Marketplaces or here, to long term support the value of the coins.
+We strongly reccomend **NOT to MINT** $Gold

+but to buy $Gold on Marketplaces or here,

+to long term support the value of the coins.

-The minting price serves as a ceiling, to maintain $Gold in these proportion to Kas.
+**The minting price serves as a ceiling**, to maintain $Gold in these proportion to Kas.

 The future will show whether physical Gold or Kas will perform better , $Gold will follow Kas.

+The general solidcoin whitepaper is in preparation, as is the $Gold coin whitepaper.

+Those coins aim to teplace completely the need of stablecoins with their problems with anti crypto authorities and regulations.
+Solidcoins are not stablecoins, but collectible memecoins held in a certain price range in relation to Kas, the ultimate decentralized cryptocurrency.
+Solidcoins makes payment fun, fast, decentralized, easy offer a kine of investment backed partially by Kas (and other solidcoins or mememcoins)